Anthoupoli Larissa F.C.: History

-who had coached second division club AEL in the 2021-22 season signed for the club replacing Vaios Karaferis, a surprise move followed by the arrival of experienced midfielder Bledi Muca.
+who had coached second division club AEL in the 2021–22 season signed for the club replacing Vaios Karaferis, a surprise move followed by the arrival of experienced midfielder Bledi Muca.

+In 2023, Anthoupoli won the Larissa FCA Second Division championship, earning promotion back to the Larissa FCA First Division after several years.
+In 2024, the club also won the Larissa FCA First Division championship, qualifying for the promotion play-offs for the Gamma Ethniki.